 Trinidad’s natural setting is complemented by an extensive trail system for public enjoyment.
 The Axel Lindgren Memorial Trail leads down the steep slope from the flag pole on Edwards Street to Old Home Beach.
 Walking east on Old Home Beach, we cross two small creeks past basking harbor seals, and come to the Parker Creek Trail back up to town.
 Returning this way, we can explore more of Trinidad and loop back to our starting point.
 Turn left at the top of the steps onto the Wagner Street Trail.
 Walk past the climbing roses along the bluff, and exit onto Wagner Street.

-Update: The Axel Lindgren Memorial Trail is currently closed, but there are alternative trails to Old Home Beach that you can use.
+Update: The Axel Lindgren Memorial Trail is closed, probably until Memorial Day 2025.
+There are alternative trails to Old Home Beach that you can use until it re-opens.

 If it is low tide, we can continue east past Old Home Beach and scramble over rocks to pebbly He-Woli Beach.
 He-Woli Beach is the farthest we can go this way.
 A high, rocky point blocks further progress.
 We would have to take the Groth Lane Trail up to Scenic Drive to skirt around the point.